Greensboro Sports Commission

 Officers & Directors

-Left to Right: Tommy Pursley, Tommy Norwood (President), Sam Story, Herb Goins (Secretary-Treasurer), Lem Cox, Mike Finn (Vice-President), Kim Strable, Don Kelsey, Perry Hudspeth, Amy Yakola (Not Pictured: David Atkins, Stuart Albright, Linwood Jerald, Kim Record, Michael Strickland, Steve Warren)
+Left to Right: Tommy Pursley, Tommy Norwood, Sam Story, Herb Goins (President), Lem Cox, Mike Finn (Vice-President), Kim Strable, Don Kelsey, Perry Hudspeth, Amy Yakola (Not Pictured: David Atkins, Stuart Albright, Linwood Jerald, Kim Record, Michael Strickland, Steve Warren)

 Photos Courtesy of Ariel Perez Photography